 But in the years since becoming a working mom of 4 little ones, I’ve transitioned to being an avid morning exerciser.
 I excise 5-6 mornings a week.
 And I’m here to tell you the grass is greener over here.
 Even if you’re a night owl.

 Because even if I don’t get to the other things on my to-do list, I’ve already exercised.
 I start the day feeling accomplished.

 So how can you make morning workouts happen?
-How can you get exercise out of the way first thing.
+How can you find the motivation to wake up early and workout?
 These 7 tips will help you create a morning workout plan that will get you up and exercising first thing.